Hawaii travel guide, hawaii hotels, car, activities reservations

 Hawaii is not only a haven for stunning movie scenes – island life has also provided incredible scenery for some very memorable television series.
 Who can forget the adventures of the cunning and handsome private investigator Thomas Magnum in Magnum P.I., or the case-cracking abilities of Hawaii Five-O’s Steve McGarrett and “Danno” Williams?

-Fans of the hit castaway drama Lost, currently (2006) filming its second season on Oahu, can appreciate the stunning beach shots and island character.
-The Break, also currently filming on Oahu’s leeward coast, is teen-targeted drama that already has a steady fan base.
-Many popular series took a “vacation” from their usual sets to film Hawaii episodes, including The Brady Bunch, My Wife & Kids and ER.
+Fans of the hit castaway drama Lost (2004-2010) can appreciate the stunning beach shots and island character.
+The Break is a teen-targeted drama that already has a steady fan base.
+Many popular series took a "vacation" from their usual sets to film Hawaii episodes, including The Brady Bunch, My Wife & Kids and ER.
 Hawaii has also been the backdrop for countless concerts, documentaries and educational DVD releases.

 Debuting some of the most-acclaimed films in history, several film festivals are held annually in Hawaii, including the Hawaii International Film Festival, the Maui Film Festival and the Honolulu Rainbow Film Festival.
 Films shot in the Hawaiian Islands have grossed millions in box office and rental profits.
 One thing is for sure – as the most remote island grouping on Earth, a Hawaiian set offers a truly unique movie experience.